global-hydrodynamics/global-hydrodynamics.github.io/_pages/game_e.md

 [Japanese version is here](../game/)

 #### Learn hydrological processes through game!
-The mechanisms of water dynamics through rainfall on land to water outflow to rivers is called  **rainfall-runoff process.** We have created a **rainfall-runoff modeling game** that allows you to enjoyably learn this process through simulation.
+The mechanisms of water dynamics through rainfall on land to water runoff to rivers is called  **rainfall-runoff process.** We have created a **rainfall-runoff modeling game** that allows you to enjoyably learn this process through simulation.

 Please change the surface conditions of the rainfall-runoff model and match the simulated runoff patterns to the "targets" runoff pattern.

 Let's learn about the rainfall-runoff process through playing the game.
 Press the green flag button to start the game.
 (Note: Sound will be played.)

-<iframe src="https://scratch.mit.edu/projects/864115525/embed" allowtransparency="true" width="720" height="460" frameborder="0" scrolling="no" allowfullscreen></iframe>
+<iframe src="https://scratch.mit.edu/projects/1011671300/embed" allowtransparency="true" width="720" height="460" frameborder="0" scrolling="no" allowfullscreen></iframe>
+Scratch Rainfall-Runoff Modeling Game (v2.0)

 ### Rules and How to Play
 #### 1. Game Objective